 You can download the YAML Pipeline from GitHub here:

-THIS RESOUCE IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND.
+THIS RESOURCE IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND.

 Conclusion

-We can package a Windows App using an Azure DevOps Pipeline to be downloaded by your users.
+We can package a Windows App using an Azure DevOps Pipeline for your users to download.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!